ankane/chartkick.py/README.md

 # Chartkick.py

 Create beautiful JavaScript charts with one line of Python.
-No more fighting with mapping libraries!
+No more fighting with charting libraries!

 [See it in action](https://chartkick.com/python)